Why Psychedelics Are Illegal

 The Federal Bureau of Narcotics

-The Federal Bureau of Narcotics (FBN), which became the Drug Enforcement Agency (DEA), was the driving force behind criminalization.
-Borrowing Harry Anslinger’s use of cannabis legislation to target Mexicans and African-American jazz musicians by tightening restrictions on marijuana for political means, the attack on psychedelics provided a distraction from the ongoing Vietnam War.
+The Federal Bureau of Narcotics (FBN), which turned to the Drug Enforcement Agency (DEA), was the driving force behind criminalization.
+Borrowing Harry Anslinger’s use of cannabis legislation to target African-American and Mexicans jazz musicians by imposing stricter regulations regarding the use of marijuana for political means, the attack on psychedelics provided a hindrance from the ongoing Vietnam War.

-Beginning in 1968 with the Staggers-Dodd Bill, which amended the Food, Drug, and Cosmetic Act making possession of psilocybin mushrooms a federally illegal act and culminating introduction of the drug scheduling system with the passage of the Comprehensive Drug Abuse Prevention and Control Act in 1970.
-In addition to scheduling, the act forced pharmaceutical companies to keep strict records and physical security of their drug stocks.
+Beginning in 1968 with the Staggers-Dodd Bill, which revised the Food, Drug, and Cosmetic Act, made psilocybin mushrooms’ possessing a federally illegal act and culminating introduction of the drug scheduling system with the passage of the Comprehensive Drug Abuse Prevention and Control Act in 1970.
+In addition to scheduling, the legislation compelled pharmaceutical companies to maintain stringent records and ensure the security and safety of their drug inventory.

 Understanding Drug Scheduling

-Drug schedules classify drugs, substances, and chemicals into distinct drug categories that are defined by medical use and each specific drug’s potential for abuse and dependency.
+Drug schedules classify drugs, substances, and chemicals into distinct drug categories that are defined by medical use and each specific drug’s potential to be used for abuse and dependency.

-In the US, psychedelics were all labeled Schedule 1, while in Canada, some are schedule 1 while others are schedule 3.
-This is despite thousands of clinical studies conducted in the fifties and early sixties that showed the potential efficacy of substances like LSD in the treatment of mental health issues and addiction.
+In the US, psychedelics were all lie under Schedule 1, while in Canada, some are schedule 1 while others are schedule 3.
+Despite more than a thousand of clinical research studies conducted during the 1950s and early 1960s had showed the potential usefulness of drugs like LSD in treating addiction and mental health disorders, this has not been given due consideration.

 The Convention on Psychotropic Substances of 1971